SlightySmarterLibrary/admin/README.md

     ```
  - Some edits in the files were made in order
 to accommodate Django 2.1.1 (which is what we used
 so that it works with AWS Elastic BeanStalk)

 ## Setup
-1. Add your AWS credentials to your `.aws` file on your computer and it to the `settings.py` file.
+1. Add your AWS credentials to your `.aws` file on your computer.
-2. Create User Pool, User Pool App Client, and Identify Pools called `maskidentity`.
+2. Run the Python file that setups up the various AWS service you need for the project.
+   - Cognito: The identity pool, etc.
+      - `python3 utils/setupCognito.py`
+   - Dynamo: Tables required for the app.
+This only setups the table.
+I will add the index themselves later.
+      - `python3 utils/setupDynamoTables.py`
-   - The app client should then be linked to the user identity pool.
+   - S3: The public bucket to store the qr_code
-3. Create DynamoDB Tables
-   - The `Stores` table is automatically created when the first user signs up.
-   - The `Orders` table is created with various parameters and must have an index called `store_id-index` with `store_id` as the Partition Key.
-4. Upload to Elastic BeanStalk
+      - `python3 utils/setupS3.py`